-5. Net Loss Per Share
+5. Net Income Per Share

-Basic earnings (loss) per share is calculated by dividing net income (loss) by the weighted average number of common shares outstanding during the period, less shares subject to repurchase, and excludes any dilutive effects of options, warrants, convertible subordinated notes and convertible securities.
-Dilutive earnings per share is calculated by dividing net income by the weighted average number of common shares used in the basic earnings (loss) per share calculation plus the dilutive effect, if any, of options, warrants, convertible subordinated notes and convertible securities.
-Diluted net loss per share was the same as basic net loss per share for the three and six months ended December 28, 2003 and December 29, 2002 because we had net losses in those periods.
+Basic earnings per share is calculated by dividing net income by the weighted average number of common shares outstanding during the period, less shares subject to repurchase, and excludes any dilutive effects of options, warrants and convertible subordinated notes.
+Dilutive earnings per share is calculated by dividing net income by the weighted average number of common shares used in the basic earnings per share calculation plus the dilutive effect of shares subject to repurchase, options, warrants and convertible subordinated notes.
+The computation of diluted net income per share for the first fiscal quarter of 2005 and 2004 excludes the impact of the conversion of the convertible subordinated notes due in December 2006, which were convertible into 9.5 million shares of common stock, as the impact of adding back to income the after tax interest expense associated with the convertible subordinated notes, and including the impact of the common shares to be issued, would be anti-dilutive in these periods.

-The following table presents the calculation of basic and diluted net loss per share (in thousands, except per share data):
+The following table presents the calculation of basic and diluted net income per share (in thousands, except per share data):